-- gathering data for strategic decision making
+- gathers data for strategic decisions

-- proposing ways to reverse declining sales results
+- reverses declining sales

-- analyzing expenses for cost reduction opportunities
+- finds cost reduction opportunities

-- reorganizing sales forces for maximum effectiveness
+- reorganizes sales forces

 IAN MACDONALD'S BACKGROUND

-VICE PRESIDENT COMMERCIAL SOLUTIONS - EQUIFAX (1996 to 2005)
+VICE PRESIDENT COMMERCIAL SOLUTIONS - EQUIFAX

-His initial assignment was to integrate the Creditel commercial reporting operation into Equifax.
+After 19 years with Creditel, his initial assignment at Equifax was to integrate Creditel's commercial reporting operation.
 He closed 15 Creditel offices across Canada and centralized them into one national service center.
-With greater efficiency, Equifax was able to recoup their acquisition costs within three years.
-After that he was responsible for the well being of the commercial reporting operation.
+Equifax was able to recoup their acquisition costs within three years.
+For the next 9 years he was responsible for the well being of their commercial reporting operation.

-SENIOR VICE PRESIDENT - CREDITEL OF CANADA LTD - (1976 to 1996)
+SENIOR VICE PRESIDENT - CREDITEL OF CANADA LTD

-GENERAL SALES MANAGER - DUN & BRADSTREET OF CANADA LIMITED - (1967-1975)
+GENERAL SALES MANAGER - DUN & BRADSTREET OF CANADA LIMITED

 D&B was his first employer after graduating with a BA from McMaster University.
-He started at the bottom as a credit reporter.
+He started as a credit reporter.
 This gave him a background in interviewing, analyzing businesses, organizing presentations, meeting daily deadlines and rapid report writing.
-Within a year he was running a seven man credit reporting operation.
-In two years he was a top salesman in their Marketing Services Division.
-In four years he was General Manager of that Division for Canada.
-In Six years, at the age of 28, he was the General Sales Manager for all the divisions (reporting, marketing services, collections and education products) with a team of 100 sales representatives in a dozen offices across Canada.
-Traded on the New York Stock Exchange, Dun & Bradstreet is the largest commercial credit reporting agency in the world.
+Within a year, he was running a seven man credit reporting operation with 320 correspondents.
+In two years, he was a top salesman in their Marketing Services Division.
+In four years, he was General Manager of that Division for Canada.
+In Six years, at the age of 28, he was the General Sales Manager for all divisions (reporting, marketing services, collections and education products) with a team of 100 sales representatives in a dozen offices across Canada.
+He left D&B after turning down a transfer to the New York head office.

-MINER - INTERNATIONAL NICKEL COMPANY- (1964-1967)
+MINER - INTERNATIONAL NICKEL COMPANY

 For four summers he worked in the mines and smelters of INCO in Sudbury, Ontario.
-At that time INCO employed 23,000 in Sudbury and was the world's largest producers of nickel.
+At that time, INCO employed 23,000 in Sudbury and was the world's largest producers of nickel.
 This employment paid for his university education and allowed him to graduate without any student loans.
 It gave him insight into the mining industry, unions and poor employee relations.

-2 Vista Humber Drive, Toronto, ON, M9P3R7
+2 Vista Humber Drive Toronto, Ontario